 Installing the HP 63 is a similar process as installing the HP 61 and HP 62, but to be sure, it’s best to consult your printer’s manual.

-- Lift the scanner unit, wait for the cartridge carrier to center.
+- Make sure your printer is powered on.
+Lift the scanner unit, wait for the cartridge carrier to center.

 - If you are replacing an old cartridge, remove the old cartridge by pressing down gently to release it, and then pull the ink cartridge out of its slot.
 Set old cartridge aside for recycling.